Skip to content

 Patreon: a subscription platform to get access to exclusive audio

-patron: a subscriber to our Patreon
+patron: a subscriber to a Patreon page

 SFX: sound effects; often short, immediate sounds